by Diane Spicer

 Here are some top boot and trail shoe recommendations for you.

-As you learn to backpack, these Salomon X Ultra 3 Mid Aero over the ankle lace up boots are going to protect your ankles plus repel mud & grit (mud guards, toe caps, high cut).
+As you learn to backpack, these over the ankle lace up boots are going to protect your ankles plus repel mud & grit (mud guards, toe caps, high cut).

-KEEN Targhee Vent Low hiking shoes cost less than boots, and give you lots of good features: breathable mesh lining, grippy soles and reliable KEEN quality.
+KEEN Targhee Vent Low hiking shoes give you lots of good features: breathable mesh lining, grippy soles and reliable KEEN quality and comfort.

 Salomon X Ultra 3 Low GTX Hiking Shoes are great for trails which take you through variable terrain.
 Your feet will not slide around in this shoes!